 College of Arts and Sciences students in the SU Advantage Program should pre-register for the following CAS101 (SPEAK UP!) section online:

-Your SU101 Instructor for the fall semester will also be your SU102 instructor for the spring semester.
-S/he will be your assigned academic coach and advisor, your first year at Suffolk.
+Your SBS100/CAS101 Instructor will be your assigned academic coach, your first year at Suffolk.

 Per your admission letter, if you are in the SU Advantage Program, you will attend a workshop at Orientation where you will meet our academic coaches and learn more about the program.

 CAS 101 (Speak up!)

 CAS 101 meets once a week and is designed to help you have a successful transition to Suffolk University and our unique urban community.
 It is also designed to introduce you to the principles and concepts of Oral Communication and Presentation Skills.
 Through interactive exercises and engaging assignments, you will explore the campus environment and learn about strategies for success as a student.
 You will present speeches about your research and activities to improve your abilities as a speaker.
 1credit

 CAS 201 This course engages students in the early stages of career planning.
 Students will explore their interests, skills, values, and strengths, which will allow them to begin setting appropraite goals for professional development.
 Once students understand themselves in relation to the world of work they will learn how to research careers and employment paths that fit with their goals.
 1credit